mila-iqia/ptera/README.md

 * Enter `def x` or `class x` (it will *not* work if `x` is imported from elsewhere)
 * Within that definition, enter `def y` or `class y`

+The helper function `ptera.refstring(fn)` can be used to get the absolute path for a function.

 Note:

 * Unlike the normal notation, the absolute notation bypasses decorators: `/module/function` will probe the function inside the `def function(): ...` in `module.py`, so it will work even if the function was wrapped by a decorator (unless the decorator does not actually call the function).